 Ryan Lee

-Q: What is the difference between active and passive capital, and how do they influence investment strategies?
+Q: What is the difference between active capital vs. passive capital, and how do they influence investment strategies?

 A: Active capital refers to actively managed investments where fund managers make decisions to buy and sell assets, while passive capital involves investments in index funds or ETFs that track market indices, each having its own set of benefits and considerations for investors.